michaelmangelsdorf/myth/spec.md

 As mentioned, registers B (base) and O (offset) form a 16-bit pointer for memory access.
 The xU (update) instruction is used to add an 8-bit signed number to this pointer for doing address arithmetic.

 There are four 16-bit registers into which the B:O pointer can be saved, or from which it can be loaded in a single instruction.

 The K pointer ("Key") can be used as a set of two scratch registers, for passing arguments during function calls for instance.

 Q should be used as the global stack pointer.
-I and T should be used to implement threaded code.
+I and T should be used to implement threaded code, or other system-internal pointers.
 Restore Q, I and T in your subroutines after using them for different purposes.

 	KBO Load R into BO
 	BOK Save BO into K